Feline Distemper or Panleukopenia: Virus and Disease Facts

 The retina contains the light receptors.
 When these receptors are stimulated by light, they send a message along the optic nerve to the brain, which then creates an image.
 Kittens affected by the distemper virus while they are still inside their mother's uterus may suffer from retinal dysplasia, a disorder in which the retina develops abnormally.

 Cerebellar Hypoplasia and Cerebellar Ataxia in Cats

 Kittens who have cerebellar hypoplasia are born with movement problems, a condition known as cerebellar ataxia.
-These problems include lack of coordination and balance, jerky movements and muscle tremors.
+These problems include a lack of coordination and balance, jerky movements, and muscle tremors.

-Watching an affected cat try to move is very sad for someone who isn't familiar with cerebellar hypoplasia, but the condition doesn't get any worse once a kitten is born and isn't painful.
-The cat learns to compensate somewhat for its disability and has a normal lifespan, providing the owner protects it from possible dangers caused by its inability to fully control its movements.
-Owners of cats with cerebellar hypoplasia and ataxia say that the animals lead happy lives if they are part of a loving family.
-The mental development of the cats is normal.
+Watching an affected cat as it tries to move is very sad for someone who isn't familiar with cerebellar hypoplasia, but the condition doesn't get any worse once a kitten is born, and it isn't painful.
+The cat learns to compensate somewhat for its disability and has a normal lifespan, provided that the owner protects it from possible dangers caused by its inability to fully control its movements.
+Owners of cats with cerebellar hypoplasia and ataxia say that the animals can lead happy lives if they are part of a loving family.
+The mental development of these cats is normal.

 - vomiting, even when the cat hasn't been eating or drinking

 - abdominal pain, especially when someone touches the abdomen

 Additional symptoms may include:

 In severe cases, the cat may experience seizures and septic shock, a condition in which the body is overwhelmed by an infection and the blood pressure falls to a dangerously low level.
 Kittens can develop distemper so rapidly that a they may die before the owner is even certain that it’s sick.